How to Change Edge Download Location in Windows 11

 What happens when you are done?

-Use this method if you only want to change the settings for your specific user account.
+Use this method for your personal user account.

 1. Open Microsoft Edge.

-2. Click the Settings and more button (the three dots in the top right corner) and select Settings.
+2. Click the Settings and more button (three dots) and select Settings.

 4. Click the Change button next to Location.

-5. Browse to the folder you want to use, select it, and click Select Folder.
+5. Select your folder and click Select Folder.

 micrsoft edge browser more option and settings